-I recently moved some of my sites from regular HTTP to HTTPS.
+Some time ago, I moved all of my sites from regular HTTP to HTTPS.
 This was something entirely new for me.
 And it was something that I had been dreading for a while, mainly because of the risk of damaging my sites’ search rankings, breaking inbound links, and losing traffic.

 The reasons I wanted to move them to HTTPS were mostly to do with investments in the future.
 My sites don’t currently handle any sensitive information like credit cards or addresses.
-But there are other reasons to switch to HTTPS.
+I don’t have any storefronts or sell anything directly.
+But there are other reasons to switch from HTTP to HTTPS.

 - I wanted to take advantage of the speed benefits of HTTP/2.